Liberty County DUI Court Process

 3. Trial (If No Plea Deal)

-Georgia DUI laws are strict, and the penalties increase with each subsequent offense.
+Georgia law sets forth specific penalties for DUI convictions.
+These penalties increase with each subsequent offense.

 First Offense